shewanqa/react-tcmanager/README.md

 # react-tcmanager
-Proof of product code used for CI/CD process
+Proof of product code used for CI/CD process used by Jenkin's script.